Skip to content

 Concurrency Collapse

-Under heavy concurrent load, MySQL FULLTEXT fails catastrophically:
+Under concurrent load, MySQL FULLTEXT throughput drops dramatically:

 The Solution: MygramDB